 Review Your Diet and Improve Your Health

 Poor health has shown great connections with our mental health.
 While working on the external part of social anxiety, begin by focusing on the inside and making positive improvements towards a healthier lifestyle.
 Start exercising regularly, reevaluate your diet and improve it as needed.
+If you notice that changes like a healthier diet and more exercise still aren’t helping you feel better in your body, find a medical professional to ensure there aren’t underlying health conditions.
 Stay away from alcohol and find natural ways to calm your nerves such as chamomile tea.

 Calculated Exposure to Social Settings